Financing Home Improvements | When Big Changes Call for Big Money

 Finding renovation inspiration is easy, as home magazines, websites and blogs are chock full of great ideas, but what about the best financing option to make your renovation dream a reality?
 That information is not always easy to find.
 We’ve spoken with local experts and have highlighted the lending options for you, so you can spend more time picking out tile, and less time picking your brain for how best to come up with money to pay for it.
+However when hiring a contractor for your home, finding the perfect fit for your home’s style and budget can be quite challenging.
+You must choose a reliable home improvement contractor with relevant experience and great reviews, if you are gonna be interested in painting then contact the experts at www.intumescentpaintingcontractors.co.uk.

-While cash is always your best and most hassle-free way to pay for home improvements (no interest payments), there are many types of loans available if you plan to borrow the money.
+While cash is always your best and most hassle-free way to pay for home improvements (no interest payments), there are many types of loans available such as home loans if you plan to borrow the money.
 When you sit down with a bank’s loan officer, ask a lot of questions, says Sandy Speck, a loan officer with Assurance Financial.
 “The best loan for you really comes down to what kind of work you are doing, and each kind of loan has different criteria,” she says.
 But no matter the project, both Speck and Sherri Sackett, a senior vice president at Select Bank, say vetting your contractor is key.
 For some bank-financed projects, the company or person you hire must be a “Class A” licensed contractor (meaning they have passed a licensing exam and are insured/bonded per area regulations).
 But go beyond that designation to get personal recommendations and check out the contractor’s work in person.
 “And talk to your bank before you sign anything with a contractor,” advises Sackett.

 There are multiple ways to pay for your next home project—here’s a breakdown of available options: